pelikhan/pxt-rtttl/README.md

 > Open this page at [https://pelikhan.github.io/pxt-rtttl/](https://pelikhan.github.io/pxt-rtttl/)

-[Ring Tone Text Transfer Language (RTTTL)](https://en.wikipedia.org/wiki/Ring_Tone_Transfer_Language) was developed by Nokia[citation needed] to be used to transfer ringtones to cellphone by Nokia.
+[Ring Tone Text Transfer Language (RTTTL)](https://en.wikipedia.org/wiki/Ring_Tone_Transfer_Language) was developed to be used to transfer ringtones to cellphone by Nokia.
 This MakeCode extension lets you convert RTTTL tunes into MakeCode melodies.